His application for a publican's license for the Lamb Inn was refused in April 1848 however by 1849 he had been granted the license.[1]

 Five months later as Divine Service was being held by Rev. Purves at the Inn a shocking accident took place nearby at Stace's son's residence.
 Stace's young employee 14 year old John William Field was fatally wounded by a gunshot to the head during a scuffle with Stace's son Henry.
 Henry Stace attempted to conceal the circumstances of the accident and death and was later severely reprimanded at the coroner's inquest for his conduct.[3]

-James Stace held the license for the Lamb Inn and Dunmore until 1853.
+James Stace held the licence for the Lamb Inn at Dunmore until 1853.

 Henry Stonehill